Kunozuri/zrsmyley-m001-b2025/README.md

             ELSE:
                 APPEND current index to the structured array and next direction

-        # bullish continuation
+        # CONTINUATION of bullish
         IF current candle high, higher than previous and candle prev higher than prev-prev:
             SET new high similar to current candle
             SET trend to bullish
             SET trend shift to continuation

-        # bearish continuation
+        # CONTINUATION of bearish
         IF current candle low lower than previous and candle prev lower than prev-prev:
             SET new low similar to current candle
             SET trend to bearish
             SET trend shift to continuation

-        # bullish trend shift
+        # TREND shift of bullish
         IF current candle low, lower than previous and candle prev low, higher than prev-prev:
             SET new low similar to current candle
             SET trend to bearish
             SET trend shift to, to be continued

-       # bearish trend shift
+        # TREND shift of bearish
         IF current candle high, higher than previous and candle prev high, lower than prev-prev:
             SET new high similar to current candle
             SET trend to bullish
             SET trend shift to, to be continued

-       # add index point to structured array
+        # ADD index point to structured array
         IF trend shift is to be continued:
             IF trend direction to bullish:
                 APPEND previous high and next direction to structured array
             ELSE:
                 APPEND previous low and next direction to structured array

     RETURN structured arrays

-SMCstructure (schematic data):
+SMCstructure (schematic data): # WILL structure data according to SMC structure.

     # INITIALIZATION of arrays and variables
     INITIALIZE STRUCTURED structure record (low index, high index, inducement index, direction)